 And so, naturally, your lure choice should reflect these types of prey.
 If you keep to this natural and life-like presentation, you increase your chances of catching clear water largemouth bass significantly!

 When it comes to softbaits for clear water bass, senkos and craw baits really stick out and are great lure choices for clear water bass!

 Medium-sized senkos closely resemble leeches and craw baits do a really good job in visually copying crayfish, both of which are a much-favored food source for bass.

-Another great advantage of using softbaits is the fact that you can rig them in all sorts of ways, which gives you the opportunity to test out different styles and presentations, in order to trig those clear water bass.
+Another great advantage of using softbaits is the fact that you can rig them in all sorts of ways, which gives you the opportunity to test out different styles and presentations, in order to trigger those clear water bass.
 Popular and very successful rigs for senkos and craw baits include the:

 - Texas rig